Day one of Gibraltar’s corruption inquiry into the retirement of police chief Ian McGrail: Search warrant against high-ranking legal figure under the spotlight - Olive Press News Spain

 But the critical issue seems to be the ‘conspiracy investigation’ into ‘the alleged hacking and/or sabotage of the National Security Centralised Intelligence System (NSCIC).’

-McGrail’s Royal Gibraltar Police executed a search warrant against Levy on 12 May, 2020, which included police entering his home and confiscating his devices.
+McGrail’s Royal Gibraltar Police executed a search warrant against Hassans senior partner James Levy on 12 May, 2020, which included police entering his home and confiscating his devices.

 At the time, the police had reason to believe that Levy was a suspect in a scheme to illegally transfer the intellectual property of the NSCIC to a firm that he had a 10% stake in – and Gibraltar’s Chief Minister 3%.